The Psalms Mention the Characteristics of the Last Prophet

 2- salla allah alayhe wa salam [all prayers and peace of allah be upon him].

 3- These mean what we have now of these documents that have been tampered with so that to delete any reference to Muhammad (saws) but evidences are still many to prove that he is the last prophet.
 It is also noteworthy that we have many new testaments and many old testaments but we do not have an authenticated origin.

 4- source: http://bible.thelineberrys.com

-7- our prophet (saws) describes prophet isa (as) as being “a man of medium height and moderate complexion inclined to the red and white colors and of lank hair. ” this means he was handsome and this is logical because how can allah (swt) send an ugly prophet to call people to his path. ugliness is a repelling characteristic that would undermine the call in its cradle.
+7- Our Prophet (SAAW) describes Prophet Isa (AS) as being “a man of medium height and moderate complexion inclined to the red and white colors and of lank hair. ”This means he was handsome and this is logical because how can Allah (swt) send an ugly Prophet to call people to his path. ugliness is a repelling characteristic that would undermine the call in its cradle.